upart/cabinops/README.md

 # Instructions

 1. Set up your K8s cluster
+1. Run `devbox run launch_dashboard` and open https://localhost:8443
 1. Apply the manifest `example-pod.yaml` and see the changes in the cluster.
+1. Play around with Deployments, (replicas of) Pods, Jobs,...
-1. Try to set up a server for the game of your choice, *e.g.* Minecraft, Factorio,...
+1. Maybe try to set up a server for the game of your choice, *e.g.* Minecraft, Factorio,...

 # Part 2